psiace-archive/awesome-stars/README.md

 - [kprotty/yaar](https://github.com/kprotty/yaar) - Yet Another Async Runtime (yaar) focused on forbid(unsafe) and scalability
 - [graydon/backtrace-error](https://github.com/graydon/backtrace-error) - wrap errors with automatic backtrace capture and print-on-result-unwrap
 - [salsa-rs/salsa](https://github.com/salsa-rs/salsa) - A generic framework for on-demand, incrementalized computation.
 Inspired by adapton, glimmer, and rustc's query system.
-- [dada-lang/dada](https://github.com/dada-lang/dada) - I speak only of myself since I do not wish to convince, I have no right to drag others into my river, I oblige no one to follow me and everybody practices his art in his own way.
 - [legalforce-research/vaporetto](https://github.com/legalforce-research/vaporetto) - 🛥 Vaporetto: a fast and lightweight pointwise prediction based tokenizer
 - [legalforce-research/daachorse](https://github.com/legalforce-research/daachorse) - 🐎 A fast implementation of the Aho-Corasick algorithm using the compact double-array data structure.
 - [losfair/bbcli](https://github.com/losfair/bbcli) - Command line tool for deploying and managing apps on Blueboat.